mathur-nikita/Election-Analysis/README.md

 - Raymon Anthony Doane received 3.1% of the votes.
 5) The winner of this election was candidate Diana DeGette, who won the popular vote with 272,892 votes (73.8% of all votes).

+### Breakdown of Audit Results for Counties:

+1) Three counties were reported to have voters participating in this election:
+- Jefferson County
+- Denver County
+- Arapahoe County
+2) The number of votes cast per county were as follows:
+- Jefferson County cast 38,855 votes.
+- Denver County cast 306,055 votes.
+- Arapahoe County cast 24,801 votes.
+3) The percentage of votes cast per county is as follows:
+- Jefferson County cast 10.5% of the votes.
+- Denver County cast 82.8% of the votes.
+- Arapahoe County cast 6.7% of the votes.
+4) The county with the largest voter turnout was Denver County, with a voter turnout of 306,055 voters (82.8% of all voters participating in this election).